abenkhadra/dithumb/README.md

 When symbol table is not found, disassmebly is done using a linear sweep similar to **objdump**.
 It's possible to use linear sweep directly using **-l** option.

+For a quick test, compile the program and run it on the demo ELF :
+> ./dithumb -t -f tests/echo

 # Dependencies

-The project is self-contained except for Capstone library.
+The project is self-contained except for Capstone disassembly library.